-The Wazuh server can be installed on any Unix-like operating system, most commonly on Linux.
-It is more convenient install it via packages if one is available for your distribution.
-However, build and install it from sources is also pretty simple.
+The Wazuh server can be installed on any Unix-like operating system.
+It is most commonly installed on Linux.
+The installation process is easier via the packages if one is available for your distribution, however, building and installing from sources is also pretty straightforward.

-There are two components that you usually have to install on a Wazuh server: the manager and the API.
-In addition, for distributed architectures (where the Wazuh server sends data to a remote Elastic Stack cluster) you will need to install Filebeat.
+There are two components that are usually installed on a Wazuh server: the manager and the API.
+In addition, for distributed architectures (where the Wazuh server sends data to a remote Elastic Stack cluster) Filebeat will need to be installed.

-There are several options to install a Wazuh server, depending on the operating system and whether or not you wish to build from source.
+There are several options for installing the Wazuh server depending on the operating system and whether or not you wish to build from source.
 Consult the table below and choose how to proceed: